yvesgurcan/workers/workshop/README.md

 ### Step 3:

 In `worker.js`, add an [onmessage handler](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/onmessage).
 Similarly to `sendMessage` in the main thread, it also takes `event` as an argument.

 Can you `console.log` the payload?

+## Part D: Keep your UI hot

+### Step 1: Stopwatch

+Let's implement a simple stopwatch in `index.html` and `index.js` that starts as soon as the page loads and increments every second.
+Use [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) and [innerHtml](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) to update your page with the new value.

+## Step 2: Break it!